- Roam narrow alleyways in bustling Kathmandu and discover Durbar Square

 Day 13: Helicopter from Namche Bazaar to Kathmandu via Everest Base Camp

 Today, you'll explore the Everest region by helicopter.
-After an early breakfast, you'll be picked up in Namche for a private helicopter tour of the Himalaya.
+After an early breakfast, you'll be picked up in Namche for a private helicopter tour of the Himalayas.
 You'll get aerial views of Ama Dablam, Thamserku, Kantega, Lhotse, Nuptse, and stop at Everest Base Camp before flying all the way back to Kathmandu.

 Upon arrival in Kathmandu, you'll be transferred to your hotel and can enjoy the rest of the afternoon and evening on your own, seeing anything you may have missed at the beginning of your trip.